jamidt/MinRep/README.md

 way.
 Using this might cause hairloss (I can attest this) and other unforseen side effects.

+I think most... let's say many corner cases with comment blocks are included in the regex definitions.
+At least the way I code is covered.

 TODO and problems:
 * Works only for header files.
 * Linux master race only...
 I think.
 Try on Windows and tell me :)